 If, when you let go of the control knob, the burner goes out, then the FSD has not been bypassed.
-Turn the control knob to the 'OFF' position and wait for one minute before you try again, this time making sure to hold in the control knob for slightly longer.
+Turn the control knob to the OFF position and wait for one minute before you try again, this time making sure to hold in the control knob for slightly longer.

-Adjust the flame height to suit by turning the knob counterclockwise (Fig. 2.3).
-On this cooker the low position is beyond high, not between high and off.
+Adjust the flame height to suit by turning the control knob clockwise (Fig. 2.4).